NIEHS/ToxPipe/README.md

 ## Repo Structure

+- `.build`: This folder should contain all scripts related to build process (PowerShell, Docker compose…).
+- `.config`: It should local configuration related to setup on local machine.
+- `dep`: This is the directory where all your dependencies should be stored.
+- `doc`: The documentation folder
+- `res`: For all static resources in your project.
+For example, images.
+- `samples`: Providing “Hello World” & Co code that supports the documentation.
-- src Folder: The source code folder!
+- `src`: The source code folder!
 However, in languages that use headers (or if you have a framework for your application) don’t put those files in here.
-- test Folder: Unit tests, integration tests… go here.
+- `test`: Unit tests, integration tests… go here.
-- .config Folder: It should local configuration related to setup on local machine.
-- .build Folder: This folder should contain all scripts related to build process (PowerShell, Docker compose…).
-- dep Folder: This is the directory where all your dependencies should be stored.
-- doc Folder: The documentation folder
-- res Folder: For all static resources in your project.
-For example, images.
-- samples Folder: Providing “Hello World” & Co code that supports the documentation.
-- tools Folder: Convenience directory for your use.
+- `tools`: Convenience directory for your use.
 Should contain scripts to automate tasks in the project, for example, build scripts, rename scripts.
 Usually contains .sh, .cmd files for example.